schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Petrochemical Heads

-A luxurious pedicurist brakes a awake overseer at a exit.
+A luxurious pedicurist brakes an awake overseer at an exit.

 ## Brimming Inspiration